cilevanmarken/BayesDiff/README.md

 #### Hessian free Laplace
-In conducting our research we propose a Hessian free approach instead of the diagonal Hessian that is used in the "BayesDiff" paper.....
+In conducting our research we propose the Hessian-free Laplace (HFL) approach (McInerney and Kallus, 2024) as an alternative to the diagonal Hessian that is used in the "BayesDiff" paper.
+The motivation for this proposal is the computational bottleneck of LA which is the step of calculating and inverting the Hessian matrix $H$ of the log posterior.
+HFL uses the curvature of both the log posterior and network prediction to estimate its variance.
+McInerney and Kallus prove that HFL yields the same variance as LA which result in equal performance of the HFL compared to that of exact and approximate Hessians.

 \\
 \\